jamppa/hours-service/README.md

-# Hours API
+# Hours Service

-Public HTTP API for Hours - hour tracking system for my company (Bytecraft)
+Hours Service - service for handling commands and queries of Hours app